chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_mdadm_attributes.rst

    * - Attribute
      - Description
    * - ``bitmap``
      - The path to a file in which a write-intent bitmap is stored.
-Default value: ``nil``.
    * - ``chunk``
      - |chunk_size| This attribute should not be used for a RAID 1 mirrored pair (i.e. when the ``level`` attribute is set to ``1``).
 Default value: ``16``.
    * - ``devices``